knpuniversity/ansible/knpu/ansistrano/database-setup.md

 *That* is why you *must* run all commands with `--env=prod`.
 But, of course, the fixtures bundle is *only* available in the `dev` environment.
-So, *just* this one time... manually... let's install the dev assets with:
+So, *just* this one time... manually... let's install the dev dependencies with:

 ```terminal
 composer install